 A lot of questions are probably still unanswered and you start making assumptions about how it could go.
 I even talk to my friends about these!

-And I have to say, some of these stories are way better than the books or the TV series that are coming from!
+And I have to say, some of these stories are way better than the books or the TV shows that are based on!

-An important gain here is that not only you practise, but you also get a lot of feedback!
+An important benefit is that not only you practise, but you also get a lot of feedback!
 That’s great for someone who wants to be a great writer!

 Plus, you get some fans, so when you do write your book, you can have some people ready to buy your book! 😉 Sounds nice, huh?